mitsuba-renderer/drjit/src/python/docstr.rst

     An evaluated variable backed by a device memory region.
 The variable furthermore has pending *side effects* (i.e. the user has performed a :py:func`:drjit.scatter`, :py:func:`drjit.scatter_reduce`
-    :py:func`:drjit.scatter_inc`, :py:func`:drjit.scatter_add`, or
+    :py:func`:drjit.scatter_inc`, or :py:func`:drjit.scatter_add` operation, and
-    :py:func`:drjit.scatter_add_kahan` operation, and the effect of this operation has not been realized yet).
-The array's status will automatically change to :py:attr:`Evaluated` the next time that Dr.Jit evaluates computation, e.g. via :py:func:`drjit.eval`.
+    the effect of this operation has not been realized yet).
+The array's status will automatically change to
+    :py:attr:`Evaluated` the next time that Dr.Jit evaluates computation, e.g. via :py:func:`drjit.eval`.